Greenberg-Shalom's Commensurator Hypothesis and Applications: Notation, standing assumptions, and definitions of irreducibility

-In this section we discuss various notions of irreducibility.
+To make our second notion of irreducibility precise we need to pass to the case where the only fields allowed are $\bbQ_p$ and $\bbR$ and not finite extensions of those fields.
+Many readers may already be assuming that and those that are need not pay too much attention to the next two paragraphs on a first reading.

 Let $G=\prod_i G_i$ be as in Standing Assumptions \ref{assumptions}, and let $\Gamma\subseteq G$ be a discrete subgroup.
 We want to define what it means for $\Gamma$ to be \emph{irreducible} in the product $G=\prod_i G_i$.
 There are two obvious ways one might reduce the study of $\Gamma$ to a simpler scenario, namely by passing to either a quotient of $G$ or a subgroup of $G$.
 We can pass to a quotient precisely when the projection of $\Gamma$ to some proper subset of factors is discrete.
 To see when one may pass to a subgroup is more involved, and we need to introduce some notation.